Blog & News

 Laws changed because of what that case revealed: that industrial-sized drug repackagers and compounders were posing as pharmacies, subject only to state pharmacy regulations, even though they were not really pharmacies but drug manufacturers anxious to avoid federal oversight.
 Today, the federal Drug Quality and Security Act and the Compounding Quality Act make such gamesmanship far more difficult, and allow for federal oversight over compounders and repackagers who are handling drugs on an industrial-scale basis.
 One change: the “cGMP” standards (short for “current good manufacturing practices”) will now apply.
 One can no longer hide behind a pharmacy sign and play games with drug products before sending them on to unsuspecting consumers.
 No doubt lives will be saved as a result of these new laws.

-Yet supplements are a similar accident waiting to happen.
+Yet safety of supplements are a similar accident waiting to happen.

 Most people know and understand that the Food and Drug Administration (FDA) regulates the activities of drug manufacturers and food producers, ensuring that the drugs we take and the food we eat are safe.
 On the drug side, this means that before a drug can be sold, the manufacturer must satisfy the FDA through a series of rigorous submissions showing that the drug is (1) safe and (2) effective.
 Detailed labeling requirements allow consumers to have a fighting chance in the effort to understand what they are taking and what the risks are.